Close Menu

 Road Safety

 Roads in Big Bend can be winding, unpaved, and remote.
 Drive cautiously, obey speed limits, and be aware of wildlife crossings.
 Carry a spare tire, jumper cables, and a flashlight.
-(See Also: Is Thailand Safe to Visit for Americans?
+(See Also: Is It Safe To Visit Bethlehem?
 A Traveler’s Guide)

 Parking Safety